 Idle Reduction and Natural Gas Vehicle (NGV) Weight Exemption

 Any vehicle or combination of vehicles equipped with idle reduction technology may exceed the state's gross and axle weight limits by up to 400 pounds (lbs.) to compensate for the additional weight of the idle reduction technology.
+Upon request, vehicle operators must provide proof that the idle reduction technology is fully functional.
 A vehicle primarily powered by natural gas may exceed the state's gross vehicle weight limits by a weight equal to the difference between the weight of the vehicle with the natural gas tank and fueling system and the weight of a comparable vehicle with a diesel tank and fueling system.
 The NGV maximum gross weight may not exceed 82,000 lbs.
 (Reference Kansas Statutes 8-1908, 8-1909, and 8-1917)

 Natural Gas Vehicle (NGV) Rebate Pilot Program - Kansas Gas Service

 Kansas Gas Service offers rebates for NGV purchases or conversions in the amount of $3,000 for a dedicated or bi-fuel vehicle.
 Each applicant is limited to three rebates per calendar year.
 Compressed natural gas (CNG) equipment must be certified by the U.S. Environmental Protection Agency or California Air Resources Board.
 Kansas Gas Service will distribute rebates on a first-come, first-served basis, until program funds are exhausted.
 Additional terms and conditions apply.
 For more information, including the online rebate application form, please see the CNG Rebate Program website.

 Natural Gas and Propane Fuel Tax